nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The Student section displays students in TutorBuddy.

 ##### Session
-The Session section displays sessions corresponding to each student.
+The Session section displays sessions corresponding to each student in TutorBuddy.

 #### 4.1.3 Calendar
 The Calendar section provides a weekly view of all tuition sessions in TutorBuddy.